Welcome to the website of Scottish composer, Lewis Murphy

-Born in Glasgow, Lewis graduated with first class honours from the Royal Conservatoire of Scotland before moving to London to continue his studies at the Royal College of Music with Mark-Anthony Turnage.
-In 2015 he received the degree of MMus in composition with distinction, and he is now furthering his development at Glyndebourne Opera, where he is proud to be Young Composer-in-Residence.
+Originally from Glasgow, Lewis graduated with first class honours from the Royal Conservatoire of Scotland before moving to London to continue his studies at the Royal College of Music with Mark-Anthony Turnage.
+In 2015 he received the degree of MMus in composition with distinction, and he is now furthering his development at Glyndebourne, where he is proud to be Young Composer-in-Residence.

 ‘Lewis Murphy’s fluid, lyrical score uses baroque techniques, but there’s an air, too, of Tudor lute music, folding and unfolding in endless cadence‘ (Fiona Maddocks, The Guardian)